Peter Augustus Jay (diplomat): Later life

 While serving in Buenos Aires, his elder daughter Emily died following sleeping sickness and an operation for appendicitis.
 Two days later, on December 30, 1926, he resigned his post and returned to Washington, D.C.
 In 1928, he was appointed the American member of the Permanent International Commission established under the treaty between the United States and Spain on September 15, 1914.

 Personal life

 On March 16, 1909, Jay was married to Susan Alexander McCook, the daughter of Civil War officer and prominent attorney John James McCook and granddaughter of Daniel McCook of the "Fighting McCooks".
 Together, they were the parents of Emily Kane Jay (1911–1926) and Susan Mary Alsop (1918–2004).

 He was a member of the Metropolitan Club of Washington, the Knickerbocker Club, the Harvard Club of New York and the Racquet and Tennis Club of New York.
-They Jays also owned a home in the State of Maine.
+The Jays also owned a home, Breakwater, in the Bar Harbor, Maine.

-Jay died at his home, 1815 Q Street in Washington, D.C. on October 18, 1933.
+Jay died at his home, 1815 Q Street in Washington, D.C., on October 18, 1933.